-Looking for the latest fashion, fantastic service or a culinary experience?
+Looking for the latest fashion, fantastic service or culinary experience?
 You will most certainly find it here.
-The luxury department store on Hamngatan, Stockholm, opened in 1915, and NK in Gothenburg opened in 1971.
+The luxury department store in Hamngatan, Stockholm opened in 1915, and NK in Gothenburg opened in 1971.

 Biblioteksgatan is a street in Norrmalm in central Stockholm.
-The street starts out as a pedestrian street at Norrmalmstorg until it passes Stureplan, whereafter it continues towards Humlegården and the Royal Library.
-The street is a well-known shopping street with many luxurious brand stores and some of the highest rent levels for retail in Stockholm.
+The street starts out as a pedestrian street at Norrmalmstorg until it passes Stureplan, after which it continues toward Humlegården and the Royal Library.
+The street is a well-known shopping area with many luxury brand stores and some of the highest rent levels for retail in Stockholm.

 Explore the island of Djurgården2 km

-Royal Djurgården is a green oasis in the centre of Stockholm where both locals and visitors come and enjoy themselves.
-Except for beautiful nature, the island offers several museums, Gröna Lund amusement park, Skansen, ABBA – the museum and a lot more.
+Royal Djurgården is a green oasis in the center of Stockholm where both locals and visitors enjoy themselves.
+Aside from beautiful nature, the island also features several museums, Gröna Lund amusement park, Skansen, ABBA – the museum and a lot more.

-Humlegården close to the nightclub mecca of Stureplan, in the middle of the exclusive Östermalm district.
-Here you can see businessmen in suits eating brown-bag lunches on the grass when it's warm and sunny, but also lots of young families and dog owners.
-In the beginning, the park was a royal garden established by Johan III, who grew fruit, spices, and hops.
+Humlegården is close to the nightclub mecca of Stureplan, in the middle of the exclusive Östermalm district.
+Here you can see businessmen in suits eating brown-bag lunches on the grass when it's warm and sunny, and also lots of young families and dog owners.
+In the beginning, the park was a royal garden established by Johan III, who grew fruit, spices and hops.
 "Humlan" has been a public park and a popular spot to relax since 1869.
-The park includes a large playground area, a skateboard ramp, Surfer's summer restaurant, and Omnipollos Flora, a summer biergarten.
+The park includes a large playground area, a skateboard ramp, Surfer's summer restaurant and Omnipollos Flora, a summer biergarten.